e-Spirit/javascript-content-api-library/proxy/README.md

 > **_Note_**<br>
 > The 'raw' CaaS data might be helpful when you want to know the key names that you can filter for.
-> It is possible to access that data directly with the authorization header and the CaaS Url.
+> It is possible to access that data directly with the authorization header and the CaaS Url when working with
+> the `fsxa-api` package.

 ### fetchByFilter